| Reflection on This War - One Year Later By - March 22, 2004 It has now been one year since I first began writing the piece that

 US prescription for European Defense Cooperation has for example often

 seemed to be European co-operation to buy US-made defense equipment."
+I wouldn't be so surprised to see Sir Kerr proved

 wrong on this opinion of his.
 Bush is now prescribing large increases in